-- 6 Members are recommended to approve each of the four key elements of these reports: - (i) Prudential Indicators set out in Appendix A; - (ii) Treasury Management Strategy for 2012/13 set out in Appendix B; - (iii) Investment Strategy at Appendix C; - (iv) Minimum Revenue Provision Policy in Appendix D.
+- The Audit Committee is recommended to approve each of the four key elements of these reports, and recommend these to the Fire Authority: - (i) The Prudential Indicators set out in Appendix A. - (ii) The Treasury Management Strategy for 2013/14 set out in Appendix B. - (iii) The Investment Strategy set out in Appendix C. - (iv) The Minimum Revenue Provision Policy set out in Appendix D.